-This distinctive organic Chinese tea originally hailed from the Quimen County of Huangshan Shi, in China's eastern Anhui province.
-In fact, "Keemun" was actually the English spelling for "Qimen" during the colonial era.
-This Fair Trade Certified organic loose tea consists of large, elegantly twisted leaves.
+This distinctive organic Chinese tea originally hailed from the Qimen County of Huangshan, in China's eastern Anhui province.
+In fact, "Keemun" was actually the English spelling for "Qimen".
+This Fair Trade Certified organic loose tea consists of medium sized, twisted leaves.
 Its brown infusion features a smooth slighty roasted quality, with a sweet juicy finish.
 Because of these qualities, Keemuns are often compared to Burgundy wines.
 Grown and manufactured in the neighboring Jiangxi Province, this organic and Fair Trade Certified Keemun is a great example of an affordable Keemun.

 Ingredients: organic Chinese black tea

 Jiangxi Province, located in eastern China, is surrounded by mountains on three sides and sits comfortably in a subtropical climate, making it an excellent place for growing tea.
 Situated in Wuyuan county, the Da Zhang Shan Tea Garden maintains the region’s 1200-year reputation as the “golden triangle” of exceptional tea production.
 Certified organic in 1997, Da Zhang Shan was the first producer organization in China to gain Fair Trade certification in 2001.
 With over 5,400 member households, the Da Zhang Shan Tea Association has used their premiums to renovate 3 factories, establish a microcredit program, and build a school, among many other initiatives.